-- 1.7 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005. - 1.8 In determining this policy, the Licensing Authority has had regard to the 'Guidance issued to Licensing Authorities' issued by the Gambling Commission.
-In determining what weight to give to particular representations, the factors taken into account included: - who made the representations (what is their interest or expertise) - relevance of the factors to the Licensing Objectives - how many other people expressed the same or similar views - how far the representations related to matters that the Licensing Authority should be including in its policy statement.
+- 2.5 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005. - 2.6 In drafting this revised policy, the Licensing Authority has had regard to the 'Guidance issued to Licensing Authorities' issued by the Gambling Commission.
+In determining what weight to give to particular representations, the factors taken into account will include: - who made the representations (what is their interest or expertise) - relevance of the factors to the Licensing Objectives - how many other people expressed the same or similar views

+• how far the representations will relate to matters that the Licensing Authority should be including in its policy statement.

-2.0 Declaration
+3.0 Declaration

-2.1 In producing the final statement, this Licensing Authority has had regard to the Licensing Objectives of the Gambling Act 2005, the Guidance issued by the Gambling Commission, the Licensing Conditions and Codes of Practice and any responses from those consulted on the statement.
+3.1 In producing the final statement, this Licensing Authority declares that it has had regard to the Licensing Objectives of the Gambling Act 2005, the Guidance issued by the Gambling Commission, the Licensing Conditions and Codes of Practice and any responses from those consulted on the statement.

-3.0 Responsible Authorities
+4.0 Responsible Authorities